 What to Know about Competency-Based Apprenticeship Programs

-Read highlights of our recent webinar, Understanding Competency-Based Apprenticeship Models.
+Highlights from JFF's recent webinar, Understanding Competency-Based Apprenticeship Models.

 Competency-based apprenticeship programs are on the rise and for good reason.
 In the right circumstances, this approach can offer needed flexibility for employers and program sponsors and provide a way to determine if apprentices have truly acquired the skills and competencies required for the job.